|Acrolinx for Visual Studio Code||1.1|

 What You Should Know Before Installing

-Before you install Acrolinx for Visual Studio Code, make sure that you have the following software installed:
+Before you install Acrolinx for Visual Studio Code (VS Code), make sure that you've installed the following:

-Check our compatibility guide if you want to know if Acrolinx for Visual Studio Code works with your local platform and with your Acrolinx platform.
+Check our Compatibility Guide if you want to know whether Acrolinx for VS Code works with your local platforms.

-IntroductionYou can use Acrolinx for Visual Studio Code to include content quality in your content creation process.
+IntroductionYou can use Acrolinx for VS Code to include content quality in your content creation process.

 To get started, review the following tasks and concepts: